achingbrain/it/packages/it-rpc/README.md

 -->

-Schema-free RPC over async iterables.

 Your RPC objects must follow a few rules:

 1. All RPC methods must return a promise or an async generator
+2. Property access on the RPC object is not supported
+3. RPC Arguments must not be promises (though may be functions that return promises)
-2. The values resolved/yielded from an RPC function must be serializable (e.g. contain no functions)
+4. The values resolved/yielded from an RPC function must be serializable (e.g. contain no functions) unless custom types are used (see <a href="#custom-types">Custom Types</a> below)
-3. Callback functions (e.g. functions passed as arguments) should return promises or async generators
-4. Callback functions may return `void`, but if so they must not throw
 5. AsyncGenerators returned from RPC methods must be either read to completion, or their `.return`/`.throw` methods invoked
+6. Callback functions (e.g. functions passed as arguments) should return promises or async generators
+7. Callback functions may return `void`, but if so they must not throw

 ## Example - Getting started